How to Start Working Out After Sclerotherapy

 Sclerotherapy works by closing off targeted veins, allowing your body to naturally reroute blood flow through healthier ones.
 Strenuous exercise makes your heart pump faster, causing blood to rush through your body and your veins to expand.
 This sudden pressure can force the treated veins to reopen, undoing the effects of the procedure.
 It’s a bit like trying to glue something together and then pulling it apart before the adhesive has set.
 Similarly, you’ll want to avoid things that expose your legs to excessive heat, like hot tubs or saunas.
 Heat causes blood vessels to dilate, which can also interfere with the healing process and slow down your recovery.
 Giving your veins a calm environment is the best way to ensure they heal correctly.

-How to Support Your Recovery While Staying Active
+How to Stay Active and Support Your Healing

 Getting back to your active lifestyle after sclerotherapy isn’t about hitting the pause button completely.
 Instead, it’s about moving with intention and giving your body the support it needs to heal beautifully.
 Think of this time as an active recovery phase, where smart choices and gentle habits can make all the difference in your results.
 By incorporating a few key strategies into your daily routine, you can help your body recover efficiently while still enjoying the benefits of movement.
 These simple adjustments ensure you’re working with your body, not against it, as the treated veins heal and fade away.